 The rest of January through March I was busy running around for pilot season.
 Which basically means a lot of makeup and memorizing.
 I’m kidding–it’s great exercise!
 And I’m so pleased there’s so much more work available and feel lucky to have been considered for so many large parts.

 Also, I just booked another short film called Dizzy With That Dame.
 It’s another period film–this time the 30s–and it’s a “whodunnit!”
 Check out the kickstarter page here to see a short promo video featuring yours truly.

 Up next is the world premiere of Cynthia Robinson’s Dancing on Eggshells.
 It’s being produced by The Billie Holiday Theater but we’re in residence at The Brooklyn Music School Playhouse in Fort Greene.
 More recently I’ve been focused on writing and pursuing on camera work, but doing a play will always feel like home.
 Nothing can match that feeling of “we’re all here in a room together and anything could happen” so I’m over the moon about starting rehearsal next week.
 The play has a lot of heart and danger and it should be interesting to see where we go with it.
-I’ll give more info as we get closer but for now just know that it runs from April 23rd to May 17th and you can buy tickets here.
+It runs from April 23rd to May 17th and you can buy tickets here.